 7 Signs Your Fridge is Dying

 Fridges are one of those essential kitchen appliances that you can’t go long without.
-Sure, you can fill up a few eskies with ice and store your food in there for a short while, but that won’t get you by for long.
+Sure, you can fill up a few eskies with ice and store your food in there for a short while, but that won’t get you by in the long run.
 Luckily, you can watch out for some warning signs your refrigerator is dying so you can prepare for a new one.

 1. The Motor Runs Hot

 It is not unusual for the back of your fridge to feel warm at the back.
 Fridges work by pumping out hot air so the inside remains cool.
 The mechanisms that do this are fixed to the back of your fridge, hence you will often find the back of your fridge quite warm.

 Excessive heat, however, is not normal.
 While you could call out an appliance technician to repair or replace the motor coils at the back, it is often better to just get a new fridge.
-If the coils need replacing, it won’t be long before other components are also in need of repair.
+If the coils need replacing, it won’t be long before other components are also in need of repair or replacement.

 2. There is Excess Condensation

-Has your fridge ever looked like it’s just run a marathon and is sweating?
-This condensation is most often caused by improper cooling.
-If this is the case, you’ll want to check the door seal around your fridge door.
-If there are water droplets, mould or mildew here, they’ll need to be replaced.
+Has your fridge ever looked like it’s just run a marathon and is sweating more than just a little condensation?
+This is most often caused by improper cooling.
+If this is the case, you’ll want to check the door seal around the door of your fridge.
+Should you discover water droplets, mould or mildew here, they’ll need to be replaced.

-If there is ever condensation inside your fridge, then your temperature setting is likely faulty.
-This needs to be attended to quickly, or your food will begin spoiling more quickly than it would otherwise!
+If there is ever excessive condensation from inside your fridge, then the setting of your temperature control board is likely faulty.
+You’ll need to address this quickly, or your food will begin spoiling sooner than it otherwise would!
 Again, while you can have this repaired or replaced, chances are you’ll be repairing something else only a few months later.